CloudBindle/provision_bindle/README.md

     sudo apt-get install jq

-You wil also need a github authentication token.
+You wil also need a github authentication token so that you can make changes to repositories.
 Detailed instructions can be found [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 The token should be saved in a file named `github.token`.
 You will need to ensure that your github account has permission to create releases and check in files on the relevant projects or this script may fail.

 Creating a new release involves examining projects that architecture-setup depends on and if there have been any commits since the last release of architecture-setup, the dependencies will be updated with a new release and the `vars/main.yml` file will be updated to refer to these new releases and checked in.
 A new release of architecture-setup will also be created.

 Executing the script is done like this:

-    bash create_release.sh -n <RELEASE_NAME> [-t][-h]
+    bash create_release.sh [-t][-h]

-`-n <RELEASE_NAME>` is required.
-This will be used for the tag name for all projects that get updated in this release.

 `-t` is used to execute the script in test mode.
 When executed in test mode, no releases are created and no files are committed.

 `-h` will print help text.

+**NOTE:** It is *strongly* recommended that you run this at least once with test mode enabled (set the `-t` flag) to ensure that the results are what you would expect.

+The output of this script will be in a file named create_release.sh.log.

+##Updating references to the workflow version

+To update references to the workflow version in various files, you can use the script `update_workflow_refs.sh`.
+This script will update files that may contain references to specific workflow versions, but are generic files that should be updated when a new workflow is released.
+To use this script, you will need a github token file (see the section on "Creating a new release" for more information).
+Running the script looks like this:

+    update_workflow_refs.sh -w 1.0.6

+Currently, the files updated by this script are:
+ - pancancer-bag/workflow-update/roles/update_workflow/vars/main.yml
+ - monitoring-bag/roles/client/vars/main.yml
+ - architecture-setup/roles/bindle-profiles/main.yml
+ - workflow-decider/conf/sites/decider.oicr.ini
+ - workflow-decider/conf/decider.ini

+Users should be aware that if thay have hard-coded references to a specific workflow version in other files that are specific to their launcher, they may have to update those references on their own.
+Please get in touch if you think that there are additional files that should be updated by this process, but are not mentioned here.

+**NOTE:** It is *strongly* recommended that you run this at least once with test mode enabled (set the `-t` flag) to ensure that the results are what you would expect.

+The output of this script will be saved in a file named update_workflow_refs.sh.log